Interior Architecture / Design

 B. One-Year Option

-This track is designed for individuals who have completed a 4-year undergraduate degree in Interior Architecture/Design and can demonstrate equivalent credit background in the discipline that would support Master's degree work.
+This track is designed for individuals who have completed a 4-year undergraduate degree in an accredited Interior Architecture/Design program and can demonstrate sufficient evidence that they are academically prepared to pursue advanced professional studies.

 |IARC 510||Design Thesis I||6|